d-i-p/terraform-actions/README.md

 ## Example

 Run terraform plan in a pull request and add the plan output as a comment to the PR.
+This example also includes how to use the `current-ecs-task-definition` action, but both can also be used separately.

 ```
 jobs: